Overview

 What Is Patent Foramen Ovale?

-A patent foramen ovale (PFO), or hole in the heart, is a congenital condition that may increase the risk of stroke or transient ischemic attack (TIA) in adults.
+A patent foramen ovale (PFO) is a hole in the heart.
+It is a congenital condition.
+This means you are born with it.
+PFO may increase the risk of stroke or transient ischemic attack (TIA) in adults.
+PFO is not a neurological disorder.
+Rather, it is a congenital heart defect that may cause a stroke.

-If a person has a stroke or TIA without warning and without obvious risk factors, it may be caused by a PFO.
-About 1 in 5 Americans has a PFO.
-There are usually no symptoms.
+If a person has a stroke or TIA without warning or risk factors, it may be caused by a PFO.
+About one in five Americans has a PFO.
+It often does not cause symptoms.